Also known as a cocktail tree, the lemon lime tree is an incredible plant: it grows both lemons and limes!

 Technically, the entirety of both meyer lemons and key limes are edible.
 You could just bite into one if you really wanted, but they are very tart.

-There are recipes that use raw key limes such as the raw key lime pie.
+There are recipes that use raw key limes such as my personal favorite, key lime pie.
 Meyer lemon wedges are a great raw choice for adding as garnishes to drinks and savory dishes alike.

 Canning / Freezing / Drying